 John Shirk

 avatar

-JOHN SHIRK – Today’s Eye on Integrity is based on James 3:13.
+JOHN SHIRK – Today’s Eye on Integrity is based on Matthew 9:12.

-Walking in the way of humility is a virtue to embrace for our lives in the Year of Integrity.
+Walking with a mission of mercy is a virtue to embrace for our lives in the Year of Integrity.

+John Shirk